isomerpages/moe-fairfieldsec/_about-us/School Canteen Advertisement.md

 #### Application Procedure

 1\.
-Download and complete the application form.
-You may also request for a hardcopy from the School’s General Office \[[Application Form](https://staging.d2rf20mnuqi9qi.amplifyapp.com/files/appexistingsch.pdf)\]
+Download and complete the [Application Form](/files/application%20for%20canteen.pdf).
+You may also request for a hardcopy from the School’s General Office

 2\.
 Attached the following documents together with the application form
 * Photocopy of the NRIC (front and back)&nbsp;&nbsp;&nbsp;